TQDuysuke/bloger/public/posts/intro.md

-# Giới thiệu
+# Introduction

-Chào mừng bạn đến với blog của mình! Đây là bài viết đầu tiên.
+Welcome to my blog!
+This is the first post.

-## Mục tiêu
+## Goals

-- Tìm hiểu cách sử dụng Markdown.
+- Learn how to use Markdown.
-- Tạo blog cá nhân.
+- Create a personal blog.

-## Kết luận
+## Conclusion

-Markdown rất hữu ích và dễ sử dụng!
+Markdown is very useful and easy to use!